first direct Balance Transfers Credit Card review 2023

 |Minimum amount||Fixed amount||Fixed percentage||Full amount|

-If you want to transfer balances from other accounts and save on interest with 0% for 27 months with this card, just click on the “Go to Site” button and you’ll be taken to a secure application form.
-This takes about 15 minutes to complete.
+If you want to transfer balances from other accounts and save on interest with 0% for 27 months with this card, complete first direct's secure application form, which takes about 10-15 minutes.
 Before you apply, check that you meet the eligibility requirements and have the information and documents you'll need so that you can make this process as easy as possible.

 Frequently asked questions

 What credit limit will I get with the first direct Credit Card?

 If First Direct is able to offer you this deal, the offer will specify a personalised credit limit based on First Direct's assessment of your situation.
 The minimum limit offered on this card is £500 and First Direct does not specify a maximum.
 Once you've had the card for a while and shown First Direct that you're reliable, you may wish to apply for a credit limit increase.

 Can I withdraw cash using the first direct Credit Card?